lukacsg/openlostcat/README.md

 ### Repeating Category Names

+An alternative way of expressing certain rules is by utilizing the explicit order of rules and (re)using the same category name at different points.

 It is possible to define a category name multiple times.
 Since OpenLostCat indexes the categories, such a definition will yield a category assignment with a different index but the same name.
 This can be utilized in special cases, when, for example, the user treats these as a single category by name, but wants to know which rule caused the location being categorized as such.

 The following rules assign the same category name to locations with general public transport stops and stations, and locations having only ferry connections, but the latter gets a different numeric index for its category: